Victoria - 2020

 Greg’s design team is constantly pushing the boundaries of technology and innovation with a heavy focus on reducing the impact ships have on the earth as they travel the globe.
 The recently launched superyacht Artefact is 270 feet long and one of the most technologically advanced and environmentally thoughtful ships ever built.

-Dr. Alexandre Henri-Bhargava, Neurologist and dementia researcher
+Dr. Alexandre Henri-Bhargava, Neurologist and medical educator

 Dr. Henri-Bhargava is a Victoria-based neurologist and medical educator who is a Clinical Associate Professor of Medicine at UBC and the Medical Director of the Neil and Susan Manning Cognitive Health Initiative, an innovative five-year clinical research program to integrate leading-edge research and care for people living with cognitive health issues on Vancouver Island.
 His work in the area of dementia and cognitive disorders includes providing care to individuals and families, teaching medical students and residents and conducting research into new avenues for diagnosis and treatment.